-- AU-5.1.1 Applicants for a license must submit a duly completed Form 1 (Application for a License), under cover of a letter signed by an authorised signatory of the applicant marked for the attention of the Director, Licensing and Policy Directorate.
-The application must be accompanied by the documents listed in Rule AU-5.1.5, unless otherwise directed by the CBB. - AU-5.1.2 Articles 44 to 47 of the CBB Law govern the licensing process.
+- AU-5.1.1 Applicants for a license must fill in the Application Form 1 (Application for a License) online, available on the CBB website under E-services/online Forms.
+The applicant must upload scanned copies of supporting documents listed in Paragraph AU-5.1.5, unless otherwise directed by the CBB. - AU-5.1.2 Articles 44 to 47 of the CBB Law govern the licensing process.
 This prescribes a single stage process, with the CBB required to take a decision within 60 calendar days of an application being deemed complete (i.e. containing all required information and documents).
 See below, for further details on the licensing process and time-lines. - AU-5.1.3 References to applicant mean the proposed licensee seeking authorisation.
 An applicant may appoint a representative such as a law firm or professional consultancy to prepare and submit the application.
 However, the applicant retains full responsibility for the accuracy and completeness of the application, and is required to certify the application form accordingly.
-The CBB also expects to be able to liaise directly with the applicant during the 1uthorization process, when seeking clarification of any issues. - AU-5.1.4 Investment firm licensees who were licensed prior to the publication of Volume 4 of the Rulebook do not need to resubmit an application for a license.
-Their license Category, and the scope of their authorisation, will be confirmed in an exchange of letters.
-Such licensees, however, will have to comply with all other requirements of the Rulebook, as set out in Module ES (Executive Summary), unless different transition arrangements have been agreed in writing with the CBB beforehand.
+The CBB also expects to be able to liaise directly with the applicant during the authorisation process, when seeking clarification of any issues. - AU-5.1.4 [This Paragraph was deleted in January 2016.]